-Included in the other receivables is an amount of RM69,643 owing by a company in which a director of a subsidiary of the Company has a substantial financial interest.
+Included in previous financial year's other payables was an amount of RM69,643 owing by a company in which a director of a subsidiary of the Company has a substantial financial interest.

-23. AMOUNT OWING TO DIRECTORS
+22. AMOUNT OWING TO DIRECTORS

 The amount owing to directors is unsecured, interest-free and repayable on demand.
 The amount owing is to be settled in cash.